Annex No. 3

 by another entity?

-8. Has the Environmental and Social Impact Assessment (ESIA) of the export or of the project which includes the export
+8. Has the Environmental and Social Impact Assessment (ESIA) of the export or of the project which includes

 II.
 Information about the current state of the environment in the area where